vccvisualization/vccvisualization.github.io/_research/2022-10-ageeli_highdimfiltering.md

 #insert publication venue (displayed on publication page)
 venue:      >
-   IEEE Transactions on Visualization and Computer Graphics, Vol.29, No.1 (Proceedings IEEE Scientific Visualization 2022), to appear
+   IEEE Transactions on Visualization and Computer Graphics, Vol.29, No.1 (Proceedings IEEE VIS 2022), to appear

 #insert short venue (displayed in box in publication list)
 shortvenue: >